djavko/djavko.github.io/docs/courses/mdcm790/p53 tumor suppressor.md

+---
+layout: page
+exclude: true
+---
+## p53

-p53 is a tumor suppressor
+> p53 is a tumor suppressor

 * normally, its levels are low
 * when [DNA damage](DNA damage) is detected, p53 is made